WebPlatformForEmbedded/ThunderJS/readme.md

   foo: 'bar'
 }

-thunderJS.device.systeminfo(params)
+thunderJS.DeviceInfo.systeminfo(params)
 ```

 **Versions**

-The Thunder API supports different versions of the same methods, with a slightly different implementation depending on the specific box.
+The Thunder API supports different versions of the same methods, with a slightly different implementation depending on the specific box or needs of the project.

 By default ThunderJS calls *version 1* of all methods, for each plugin.
 But during the initialization of ThunderJS, you have the option to configure which version(s) to use (per plugin).
 The configured version will be called for every method call for that plugin (per thunderJS instance).